curityio/curity-operational-training/README.md

 ## 5. Administrator: User Authentication

 An administrator should next complete the [User Authentication](https://curity.io/training/user-authentication) course.\
-Learn how to authenticate both customer users and employee users.
+Learn how to take full control over user authentication for both customers and employees.

+## 6. Administrator: Token Issuance

+An administrator should next complete the [Token Issuance](https://curity.io/training/token-issuance) course.\
+Learn how to take full control over identity data delivered to APIs and applications in tokens.

 ## Further Information